dataplat/docker/samples/compile-go-sqlcmd/README.md

 A similar method was used to compile `sqlcmd` which is not included in SQL Server Edge ARM64 container, as SQL client tools are not available for ARM.

+Note: This method is no longer required for getting sqlcmd on ARM, because ARM is now included in the [go-sqlcmd release](https://github.com/microsoft/go-sqlcmd/releases).
+Nevertheless, it's an interesting and useful technique.

 ## get started

 Here's how you make it run and copy the resulting sqlcmd file